arjunabhynav/wordpress-on-sms/readme.md

 Send #wordpress PostTitle > BlogPostContent to 55444 to start publishing posts.

 To use this application on a self-hosted WordPress blog, in the admin dashboard, go to Settings > Writing and enable XML-RPC.

+An experimental blog with posts published through this application is hosted on http://55444in.wordpress.com